nicolasdanelon/UnofficialDocs/source/customization/settings.rst

 *Python.sublime-settings*.

-Settings files for specific file types usually live in packages, like *Packages/Python*, but there can be multiple settings files for the same file type in separate locations.
+Settings files for specific file types usually live in packages, like *Packages/Python*, but there can be multiple settings files in separate locations for the same file type.

 Similarly to global settings, one can establish platform-specific settings for file types.
-For example, *Python (Linux).sublime-settings* would only be consulted under Linux.
+For example, *Python (Linux).sublime-settings* would be consulted only under Linux.

-Also, let us emphasize that under *Pakages/User* only *Python.sublime-settings* would be read, but not any *Python (<platform>).sublime-settings* variant.
+Also, to reemphasize, under *Packages/User* only *Python.sublime-settings* would be read, but not any *Python (<platform>).sublime-settings* variants.

-Regardless of its location, any file-type-specific settings file has precedence over every global settings file affecting file types.
+Regardless of its location, any file-type-specific settings file has precedence over every global settings file affecting the file type.

 Where to Store User Settings (Once Again)